chargebee alternatives

 Image

-Stigg positions itself as a MonetizationOS that manages pricing, packaging, entitlements, and usage as a single unified platform.
+Stigg positions itself as a monetization control layer that manages pricing, packaging, entitlements, usage, and basic subscription management from a single unified platform.

 Teams often evaluate Stigg as a Chargebee alternative when traditional billing processes cannot express how access, limits, and usage should behave within the product.

-Instead of acting as a comprehensive billing solution, Stigg augments existing billing systems by handling product-level monetization logic at runtime.
+Instead of acting as a comprehensive billing platform, Stigg augments existing billing infrastructure by handling product-level monetization logic at runtime.

 This approach supports hybrid billing models where plans, usage limits, and overrides change frequently between self-serve and sales-led flows.

-Compared to Chargebee, Stigg focuses less on invoicing and more on enforcing pricing strategies tied to real usage, which can help teams align monetization decisions with customer lifecycle management without rewriting application code.
+Compared to Chargebee, Stigg focuses less on invoicing and more on enforcing pricing strategies tied to real usage.
+This helps teams align monetization decisions with customer lifecycle management without rewriting application code.

 Key Features